 Ken is a highly versatile Talent Development consultant with over 25 years of experience in helping clients achieve their business goals and increase organizational effectiveness.
 He works collaboratively with companies looking to maximize their Human Capital, tailoring each talent, coaching and blended learning solution to meet clients’ unique set of business needs that achieve measurably faster, better and more sustainable results.

-Ken’s knowledge and wealth of experience comes from working with a diverse group of clients across a variety of industries.
-He has been the lead developer for a number of global executive and leadership programs, designed succession planning strategies, and defined approaches for identifying and developing high-potential leaders to create a pipe-line of talent.
-As a skilled executive coach, he has conducted 3600 and Emotional Intelligence assessments, created mentoring and on-boarding programs, and facilitated teambuilding off-sites.
+Ken’s knowledge and wealth of experience comes from working with a highly diverse group of clients across a variety of industries.
+He has been the lead developer for a number of global executive and leadership programs, created leadership and functional competencies, designed succession planning strategies, and defined approaches for identifying and developing high-potential leaders to create a pipeline of talent.
+Ken has also designed career planning e-learning modules and Video Podcasts, developed on-boarding programs, designed performance management systems, and facilitated numerous teambuilding offsites.

 Ken was also a Learning consultant for Towers Watson, and served as the Director of Product Development for Juran Institute, Inc. In addition, he has managed training functions for Philips Electronics, N.V. and Prudential Resources Management.

 Ken received an MS in Counseling from Bank Street with a focus on executive coaching and building effective high performing teams .
 He is certified in Lominger’s Leadership Architect ® Competency process.
 Ken has been an adjunct faculty member at Pace University, Fordham University’s Human Resource Graduate Program and Iona College.